fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     different random subsets of features (features bagging).
 The random forest predictions are then obtained by averaging the individual predictions of the trees in the ensemble.
-    The mechanisms of sample bagging and feature bagging reduce the correlation between the predictions of the different trees, and make the overall ensemble more robust and less prone to overfitting <a href="#references">[3]</a>.
+    The mechanisms of sample bagging and feature bagging reduce the correlation between the predictions of the different trees, making the overall ensemble more robust and less prone to overfitting <a href="#references">[3]</a>.
     </p>